MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   - Change BAUDSRATE at 250000
   - Update ReadMe.

 ## 1.2.
-Validate and Actived parts.
+Validate and Actived parts
  Validate:
   - Firmware for QQS-Pro with A4988/TMC220x_Standalone/TMC220x_UART/TMC2209_UART one-wire.